DannyArends/CTLmapping/doc/joss/2016/paper.md

 # Future work

-CTL is computationally very intensive, phenotypes O(n^2), both in terms of RAM use and CPU.
+CTL is computationally very intensive, phenotypes *O(n<sup>2</sup>)*, both in terms of RAM use and CPU.
 Future work includes research into improving the CTL algorithm for large scale correlations and inference, including the use of GPU/supercomputing.
-We are also working on adding explorative interactive visualization (such as Cytoscape and D3 interactive graphics).
+In the context of GeneNetwork we are also working on adding exploratory interactive visualization (such as Cytoscape and D3 interactive graphics).

 # References